intel/iotg_tsn_ref_sw/README_json.md

     ./run.sh $PLAT $IFACE opcua-pkt1b run
     ```

-4. [Board B] Immediately after step 3, start transmitting packets.
+4. [Board A] Immediately after step 3, start transmitting packets.
 The
     application will terminate itself after completion.
 Note that AF_PACKET or
     opcua-pkt* configurations will take longer as they use much higher packet
     intervals compared to AF_XDP or opuca-xdp* configurations.